-With reference to the credit risk mitigation techniques, in order to reduce exposure of the factoring portfolio, and more specifically its exposure with regard to the Local Health Authorities (ASL), the Group has drawn up specific standard hedging contracts known as credit default swaps (CDS) and credit linked notes (CLN), compliant with international ISDA derivative regulations (International Swaps and Derivatives Association).
+With reference to the credit risk mitigation techniques, in order to reduce exposure of the factoring portfolio, and more specifically its exposure with regard to the Local Health Authorities (ASL), the Bank has drawn up specific standard hedging credit linked notes (CLN) compliant with international ISDA derivative regulations (International Swaps and Derivatives Association).

-The issue of these types of instrument catalogued as hedging derivatives allows the Bank to transfer the credit risk of the loans underlying the derivative, and therefore improve its capital ratios by the hedging generated by the derivative and the amounts taken in from the subscription of the notes.
+The issue of these types of instruments allows the Bank to transfer the credit risk of the underlying loans and therefore improve its capital ratios by the hedging generated by the hedging contract and the amounts collected from the subscription of the notes.

-In December, Banca Sistema issued the first CLN, subscribed to by a regulatory intermediary, at a nominal value of Euro 35 million, with a duration of eighteen months and with the underlying asset being the healthcare receivables of the ASL/AO.
+There is a CLN registered at the applicable date, subscribed to by a regulatory intermediary, at a nominal value of Euro 10 million, with maturity in July 2014 and with the underlying asset being the healthcare receivables of the ASL/AO.